 As with juice carafes, we think glass is best because it doesn’t give off any flavors to the water and it’s clear; people will see that it’s water and reach for it when they need it.

 A wine glass stem is designed to keep your dirty fingers off the bowl as well as to preserve the temperature of the drink it holds.
 But if you’re making mimosas for brunch, no one will be worried if the temp of their OJ is off by a few degrees.
 The CB2 Cylinder Flutes are the best budget-friendly option we’ve found.
 The petite, delicate design is special and fun to drink out of.
 And they’re so affordable, you can serve a crowd without going broke.
-They come in clear-glass and pink-glass versions.
-All are eligible for $5 flat-rate shipping, so you can basically get eight glasses for around $20—a steal.

 While at first I feared these looked too much like tiny Collins glasses, this shape offered advantages over other options.
 First, it makes them comfortable to sip from.
 Narrower flute openings make drinking awkward, always hitting you in the face.
 Compared to the Cylinder flute, the top on the Libbey Stemless Flute felt restrictive.
 Our pick also has a broad, flat bottom that planted it firmly on the table.
 Both alternative options I looked at tapered to a smaller base, resembling a more traditional Champagne flute.
 But this made the bases very tiny, and one glass in my Libbey set wobbled when I set it down.